ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func getReferenceData(getReferenceDataDtoInteger: GetReferenceDataDtoInteger? = nil, completion: @escaping (_ data: FileReferenceWrapper?, _ error: Error?) -> Void)
 ```

+Returns the reference data to uniquely identify a file in its system and check the availability of insering data into the destination spreadsheet by the external link.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-reference-data/).